Part 1: How highly sensitive people can create graceful boundaries.

 If you just want advice about boundaries, most of us agree that the main thing is being able to say “no.” Here’s the brief course:

-- Don’t answer face to face if it would be easier to say no by voice mail, text, or email.
+5. Don’t answer face to face if it would be easier to say no by voicemail, text, or email.

 Most systems also produce something, even if just its own autonomy and internal functions.
 But an open system usually produces more.
-Even a car, even a coffee maker or a radio takes in energy and gives out material stuff (radios give out sound waves).
+Even a car, a coffeemaker, or radio takes in energy and gives out material stuff (radios give out sound waves).

 Thin Boundaries, Another Way to Think About Us